-- 16. A representative sample of true and correct images of the Counterfeit Products taken from Defendants' Infringing Listings in comparison to true and correct images of Plaintiff's authentic Baby Shark Products are attached hereto as Exhibit B and incorporated herein by reference. - 17.
-Through visual inspection of the Infringing Listings, we also confirmed that each of Defendants' Infringing Listings accept payment in U.S. dollars. - 18.
-Additionally, our visual inspection of the Infringing Listings revealed that Defendants offer the Counterfeit Products through Amazon at below-market prices. - 19.
-We are able to confirm with certainty that the Counterfeit Products offered for sale by each Defendant in the Infringing Listings are, in fact, counterfeit, through the visual inspection of the Infringing Listings and the low prices at which Defendants are offering the Counterfeit Products. - 20.
-Through our visual inspection of the Infringing Listings, we verified that Defendants offer shipping to the U.S. - 21.
+- Storefronts on Amazon and/or Walmart Marketplace.
+True and correct screenshots of Defendants' Infringing Listings are included in Exhibit A attached hereto and incorporated herein by reference. - 20.
+Through visual inspection of Defendants' Infringing Listings, Epstein Drangel confirmed that the products that each Defendant offered for sale using virtually identical copies of the Pop It Mark are, in fact, Counterfeit Products. - 21.
+A representative sample of true and correct images of the Counterfeit Products taken from Defendants' Infringing Listings in comparison to true and correct images of Plaintiff's authentic Pop It Mark are attached hereto as Exhibit B and incorporated herein by reference. - 22.
+Through visual inspection of the Infringing Listings, we also confirmed that each of Defendants' Infringing Listings accept payment in U.S. dollars. - 23.
+Additionally, our visual inspection of the Infringing Listings revealed that Defendants offer the Counterfeit Products through Amazon and Walmart Marketplace at below-market prices. - 24.
+We are able to confirm with certainty that the Counterfeit Products offered for sale by each Defendant in the Infringing Listings are, in fact, counterfeit, through the visual inspection of the Infringing Listings and the low prices at which Defendants are offering the Counterfeit Products. - 25.
+Through our visual inspection of the Infringing Listings, we verified that Defendants offer shipping to the U.S. - 26.
 We specified a shipping address to the New York Address and verified that each Defendant provides shipping to the New York Address.
-True and correct copies of the checkout pages for the Counterfeit Products being offered for sale by Defendants showing the New York Address as the shipping addresses are included in Exhibit A. - 22.
+True and correct copies of the checkout pages

+- for the Counterfeit Products being offered for sale by Defendants showing the New York Address as the shipping addresses are included in Exhibit A. - 27.
 In light of the multiple Defendants involved in this action, most of whom are shipping the same from China with significant lead times (potentially causing an unnecessary and unreasonable delay in the filing of this action), since we are able to confirm with certainty that the Counterfeit Products offered for sale by each Defendant in the Infringing Listings are, in fact, counterfeit, through the visual inspection of the Infringing Listings, the low prices at which Defendants are offering the Counterfeit Products, Epstein Drangel did not complete purchases for Counterfeit Products from each and every Defendant.
 Epstein Drangel did, however, make purchases of Counterfeit Products from a representative sampling of Defendants.
-True and correct copies of the Order Confirmations are included in Exhibit A.

-- 23. We also reviewed each of Defendants' User Accounts and Merchant Storefronts and confirmed that many Defendants use unidentifiable seller names unassociated with a registered business, manufacturing company or trading company. - 24.
-During Epstein Drangel's investigation, it compiled a list of Defendants' addresses as displayed on Defendants' Merchant Storefronts. - 25.
-Epstein Drangel sent the list of Defendants' addresses to Epstein Drangel's Beijing office for further investigation and it performed the steps set forth below to attempt to confirm the accuracy of the addresses displayed on Defendants' Merchant Storefronts. - 26.
-First, Epstein Drangel's Beijing office used baidu.com, which is one of the most popular search engines in China to attempt to locate and/or confirm the accuracy of Defendants' addresses. - 27.
-Next, Epstein Drangel's Beijing office conducted a search with Defendants' Merchant Storefront names on a Chinese company registration website QiChaCha, i.e. qcc.com.
+True and correct copies of the order confirmations are included in Exhibit A. - 28.
+We also reviewed each of Defendants' Merchant Storefronts and confirmed that many Defendants use unidentifiable seller names unassociated with a registered business, manufacturing company or trading company. - 29.
+Epstein Drangel sent the list of Defendants' addresses as displayed on Defendants' Merchant Storefronts to Epstein Drangel's Beijing office for further investigation and it performed the steps set forth below to attempt to confirm the accuracy of the addresses displayed on Defendants' Merchant Storefronts. - 30.
+First, Epstein Drangel's Beijing office used baidu.com, which is one of the most popular search engines in China to attempt to locate and/or confirm the accuracy of Defendants' addresses. - 31.
+Next, Epstein Drangel's Beijing office conducted a search with Defendants' Merchant

+Storefront names on a Chinese company registration website QiChaCha, i.e. qcc.com.
 Epstein Drangel's Beijing office confirmed that this website is reliable as all of the information displayed on this website is sourced from official websites such as the National Enterprise Credit Information Publicity System, China Copyright Protection Center, China National Intellectual Property Administration, China Judicial Documents Website and other official websites.